 - Accordingly, a contracting authority does not advertise an opportunity where it makes the opportunity available only to a number of particular economic operators who have been selected for that purpose (whether ad hoc or by virtue of their membership of some closed category such as a framework agreement), regardless of how it draws the opportunity to the attention of those economic operators.

-NOTE: The requirement to publish contract award notices on Contracts Finder for contracts above £25,000 to the relevant EU threshold applies whether or not the contract opportunity had been advertised or the contract was awarded as a result of a framework agreement (e.g. as a result of a mini competition).
+NOTE: The requirement to publish contract award notices on Contracts Finder for contracts above £25,000 to the relevant procurement threshold applies whether or not the contract opportunity had been advertised or the contract was awarded as a result of a framework agreement (e.g. as a result of a mini competition).

 For more information on Contracts Finder, the information that is required to be published on Contracts Finder and the timing of the publications see the Crown Commercial Service Guidance on the transparency requirements for publishing on Contracts Finder.